JarvisAPI/Pi-RTOS/README.md

 3. Create a Wiki page named `Desgin`.
 In this document, include the all your design choices, including the overrun management mechanism, as well as your EDF and SRP implementation strategies.
-4. Create a Wiki page titled `Quantitative Analisys of SRP` and include in it the general strategy you used to measure and evaluate the savings in the run-time stack space as a result of implementing stack sharing.
+4. Create a Wiki page titled `Quantitative Evaluation of SRP` and include in it the general strategy you used to measure and evaluate the savings in the run-time stack space as a result of implementing stack sharing.
 Also record your findings, and include graphs if necessary.